 Combining the vibrancy of an urbanised city with the the charm of a quaint riverside town, Leiden pulls off the rare trick of being all things to all people.
 The birthplace of the iconic Dutch painter Rembrandt, it is also a historical and cultural gem, with its role in scientific breakthroughs down the years earning it the moniker of the City of Discoveries.
 Founded in 1575, Leiden University is the oldest in Holland and the imposing university buildings are worth a visit in their own right.
 Natural attractions also abound here, with two branches of the Old Rhine river entering the city and converging in the centre, with several small canals branching off and winding throughout.
 There’s also an bundance of scenic green spaces, including the Hortus Botanicus, one of the oldest botanical gardens in the world.

-To most Europeans, Maastricht is probably best known for the signing of the hugely significant Maastricht Treaty in 1992, which gave rise to a fully integrated European Union.
+To many Europeans with an eye for history, Maastricht is probably best known for the signing of the epochal Maastricht Treaty in 1992, which gave rise to a fully integrated European Union.
 But its attraction stretches far beyond this historical quirk.
 One of the oldest towns in Holland and continually inhabited since the Roman Empire, it is scattered with eye-catching medieval architecture while its beautiful cobbled old town features a collection of religious art, gothic-style churches, pretty squares and cobblestone lanes.
 A university-town spirit is also noticeable here and there’s a buzzing café culture along with some excellent restaurants.
 Once a year the city also stages a popular carnival which attracts revellers from far and wide.

 One of Europe’s best preserved fortified towns, Naarden offers a glimpse back to an era of gunpowder and cannons, when it played an important role during the Eighty Years’ War for Dutch independence.
 Some 500 years later, the town is far removed from those militaristic days and is today best known for its unusual and exquisitely picturesque layout, clustered in a vast circle and surrounded by gigantic green tips that extend into a moat.
 This design, technically known as a ‘star fortress’, was originally intended to protect Naarden from outside attack, but its legacy is one of Holland’s most unusual and visually striking towns, particularly if viewed from above.
 For visitors, places of interest include a 14th century basilica, an old town hall and Netherlands Fortress Museum.